Engagement at Sewell’s Point

 Saturday, May 18, 1861, Union forces observed Virginia engineers digging fortifications for the battery and sent the gunboat USS Monticello (temporarily operating under the name Star), commanded by Captain Henry Eagle, to investigate.
 The Monticello was armed with one 9-inch gun and two 32-pound guns.
 It fired several shots at the militia building the fort, to little effect.

-By the next evening, May 19, three 32-pound cannon and two smaller rifled cannon from the Light Artillery Blues, commanded by Confederate Capt.
+By the next evening, May 19, three 32-pound cannon and two smaller rifled cannon from the Light Artillery Blues, under overall command of Confederate Capt.
 Peyton H. Colquitt, were emplaced behind the works flying a Georgian flag.

 The USS Thomas Freeborn, a small steam tug, came up to support the Monticello during the ninety-minute exchange.
 Of the 114 shots expended by the Monticello, only one Confederate cannon was struck by a shell, and there were no casualties reported.
 The Monticello was hit five times, causing superficial damage and injuring two crewmen.